adam-hurd12/Roblox-Painter/README.md

 # Roblox-Painter
-Simple multiplayer game to showcase a custom grid-based item selection and placement system, developed using the Luau scripting language.
+Simple grid-based item selection and placement system, developed using the Luau scripting language.

 ## Overview
-*Painting Game* on Roblox is a basic showcase of a fully implemented custom item placement system on a grid.
-Currently, the items shown are simple colour blocks but can be modularly and easily changed by adding to the 'Items' folder (not shown in repository).
-Features basic UI and controls to demonstrate the capabilities of such a system.
+*Roblox Painter* is a fully modular item placement system on a customisable-sized grid.
+The items to be placed are easily changed by adding to an 'Items' folder (not shown in repository).
+The showcase game on Roblox features basic UI and controls to demonstrate the capabilities of such a system.
 Based on the placement systems seen in games such as [Miner's Haven (Roblox)](https://www.roblox.com/games/258258996/Miners-Haven-Sandbox-Tycoon).
 The system is fully scalable and an infinite amount of placeables can be added, with no additional code required.
 All code is held within the src/ folder.

 ## Key Features
 - Custom item selection and placement system
+- Custom state handling, for placing and deleting
 - Basic interactive GUI for user experience
 - Fully modular code